 Explore resources related to Free Trade Agreements and the Environment:

-As participation in the WTO was just beginning, the United States became a party to the North American Free Trade Agreement (NAFTA), a multilateral preferential trading and investment arrangement with Canada and Mexico, in 1994.
-The NAFTA package includes the North American Agreement on Environmental Cooperation (NAAEC) side agreement.
+In 1994, the United States became a party to the North American Free Trade Agreement (NAFTA), a trilateral preferential trading and investment arrangement with Canada and Mexico.
+In parallel, NAFTA parties negotiated the North American Agreement on Environmental Cooperation (NAAEC) which entered into force in 1993.
 In 2001, the U.S. government charted further progress in incorporating environmental concerns into U.S. trade policy.
-The U.S.-Jordan Free Trade Agreement is the first free trade accord to include enforceable environmental obligations in the body of the agreement.
+The U.S.-Jordan Free Trade Agreement was the first free trade accord to include enforceable environmental obligations, which aim to level the playing field for U.S. producers, in the body of the agreement.
 The WTO, the NAFTA, and other FTAs also include dispute settlement provisions that permit member governments to challenge measures by members that they believe violate trade rules.

-In addition to being party to the WTO, NAFTA, and the U.S.-Jordan FTA, the United States also entered into free trade agreements with several other countries all of which have enforceable obligations.
+In addition to being party to the WTO and NAFTA, the United States also entered into free trade agreements with several other countries all of which have enforceable obligations.
 The United States is also a party to over 30 Bilateral Investment Treaties (BITs) that govern the treatment of foreign investors and their investments in the United States, as well as the treatment of U.S. investments and investors in other countries.
 The Office of the U.S. Trade Representative (USTR) leads the U.S. interagency team in the WTO and other trade and investment agreement discussions and negotiations.